 Operate both steering wheel and ground speed lever slowly for familiarization.
-Remember that steering is more sensitive when speed-range control is in Road Speed Position.
-Avoid the common tendency of new operators to oversteer.
+Remember that steering is more sensitive when speed-range control is in ROAD SPEED position.
+Avoid the common tendency of new Operators to over-steer.

 - a.
-Ensure HEADER DRIVE switch is pushed to off position. - b.
-Before driving windrower on a roadway: - Clean flashing amber lamps, red tail lamp and head lamps and check that they work properly. - 2.
-Clean all reflective surfaces and slow moving vehicle emblems. - Adjust interior rear view mirror and clean windows.
+Ensure HEADER DRIVE switch is pushed to OFF position. - b.
+Before driving windrower on a roadway: - 1.
+Clean flashing amber lamps, red tail lamp and head lamps, and check that they work properly. - 2.
+Clean all reflective surfaces and slow moving vehicle emblems. - 3.
+Adjust interior rear view mirror, and clean windows.

 - c.
 Push LIGHT switch to ROAD position to activate lamps.
 Always use these lamps on roads to provide warning to other vehicles.
-Use HI / LO LIGHTS as required when other vehicles are approaching.
+Use HIGH / LOW LIGHTS as required when other vehicles are approaching.
 Do not use field lamps on roads, other drivers may be confused by them. - d.
-Push BEACON switch to on to activate beacons (North America optional).
+Push BEACON switch to ON to activate beacons (North America optional).

 - e.
-Press switch on CDM to activate hazard lights (Export optional). - f.
+Press switch on Cab Display Module (CDM) to activate hazard lights (Export optional). - f.
 Set ground speed range switch (A) for road speed.
 CDM will display ROAD GEAR at (B) if windrower is in engine-forward mode.

-Windrower can be moving but speed must be less than 5 mph (8 km/h) for road gear to engage.
+Windrower can be moving, but speed must be less than 5 mph (8 km/h) for road gear to engage.

 - g.
 Slowly push throttle (C) to full forward (operating speed).
-CDM should display 2250-2340 RPM (D). - h.
-Slowly move the GSL (E) forward to desired speed which will be displayed at (F). - If towing a header, refer to Section 6.3.8.2 Towing Header with Windrower.
+CDM should display 2,250-2,340 rpm (D). - h.
+Slowly move the GSL (E) forward to desired speed which will be displayed at (F). - i.
+If towing a header, refer to Section 6.3.8.2 Towing Header with Windrower.